Dion Phaneuf: Personal life

 Phaneuf began dating Canadian actress Elisha Cuthbert in May 2008.
-Their relationship became the centre of controversy in December 2008 when then-Dallas Stars forward Sean Avery, who had dated Cuthbert in the past, commented on how other NHL players, such as Phaneuf — as well as Los Angeles Kings' centre Jarret Stoll, who was dating model Rachel Hunter, another ex-girlfriend — fell in love with his "sloppy seconds."
+Their relationship became the centre of controversy in December 2008 when then-Dallas Stars forward Sean Avery, who had dated Cuthbert in the past, commented on how other NHL players, such as Phaneuf — as well as Los Angeles Kings' centre Jarret Stoll, who was dating model Rachel Hunter, another ex-girlfriend — fell in love with his "sloppy seconds".
 NHL Commissioner Gary Bettman referred to the remarks as "disgusting" and subsequently suspended Avery six games.
 The Stars later cut ties with Avery permanently.

 Phaneuf and Cuthbert announced their engagement in September 2012, and they married on 6 July 2013 at St. James Catholic Church in Summerfield, Prince Edward Island.
 As of 2013, he was living in Toronto during the hockey season, Phaneuf and Cuthbert spend their summers at Phaneuf's waterfront estate outside of New London, Prince Edward Island, in his parents' home province.
-Cuthbert gave birth to their first child, a daughter, in 2017.
+Cuthbert gave birth to a daughter in 2017 and a son in 2022.
 As of November 2021, Phaneuf and his family had moved to Los Angeles.

 While with the Flames, he was the official ambassador to the Alberta Children's Hospital in Calgary and donated tickets to Flames games to help families at the facility.
 The Flames named him the recipient of the Ralph T. Scurfield Humanitarian Award in 2008 in recognition of his participation with the Children's Hospital.
 Phaneuf has appeared on the cover of the NHL 09 video game, and played a role in NHL promotions and commercials.

 Phaneuf is a fourth cousin of Canadian figure skater Cynthia Phaneuf.